Motion to Take Note

 One such early intervention for young people on the autism spectrum is the EarlyBird programme, run by the National Autistic Society.
 Here I should declare an interest as a vice-president of the NAS.
 EarlyBird is a three-month programme of group training and individual home visits for families of pre-school children.
 Its aim is to help parents understand their child better and how to support them, how to get into their child’s world, find ways to develop their interaction and communication skills and understand how the child behaves and reacts.

-Children on the autism spectrum do not experience the world in the same way that we expect of most children who are in the early years stage of development and learning.
+Children on the autism spectrum do not experience the world in the same way that we expect of most children who are in the early year stages of development and learning.
 Early intervention programmes can help these children learn and develop the skills they need, understand their environment, and reduce their levels of stress and anxiety.
 However, children might be able to access this intervention only if they have a diagnosis, and the length of time that many families wait for an autism diagnosis means that too few autistic children are able to benefit from the intervention of the EarlyBird programme.

 I have first-hand experience of this.
 A family I knew waited four years for a diagnosis for their child.
 Their family GP really did not show a lot of interest.
-It just so happened that I discovered that I knew a senior partner in the practice and asked him for help.
+It just so happened that I discovered that I knew the senior partner in the practice and asked him for help.
 That started the progress to getting a diagnosis.
-That was chance happening; no one should have to depend on chance for a diagnosis of autism.
+That was a chance happening; no one should have to depend on chance for a diagnosis of autism.

 Research by the National Autistic Society found that children wait, on average, three and a half years from the point at which their parents first seek help to the point at which they receive a diagnosis of autism.
 This is despite NHS guidelines stating that children and adults who might be on the autism spectrum should be assessed within three months.